Year 3 (Ruby Class)

 A home learning task will be set on Mathletics and Spellodrome weekly, and should be completed by the following Wednesday.
 Your child's login can be found in their home learning book- ask your child's class teacher if you have any difficulties accessing the sites.
 Children will also be provided with termly topic tasks in their home learning book, which are optional additional tasks.
 Completed topic home learning tasks will be recognised and celebrated in class and may be shown in school assemblies.

 Behaviour and Rewards

 In Key stage 2 the class behaviour system takes the form of 'dojo points'.
 These points can be earned through positive behaviour choices.
 Any negative behaviour, following a warning, will lead to the removal of a dojo point.
-If a child loses three dojo points in a day, they will receive a lunchtime detention, of which their parents will be informed.
+If a child loses two dojo points in a day, they will receive a 'Consequence Card', of which their parents will be informed.
 The pupil in the class with the most dojo points at the end of the week receives a trophy that sits proudly on their desk for the following week!

 Parents are able to download a Dojo app in order to see their own child's dojo score, and the reasons for the reward or removal of any dojo point over the course of the school day.